JerryShum/maze-builder-solver/readme.md

 ### 2. Maze Solving

 -  A `solve_bfs(start_row, start_col)` function explores neighbors using a queue.
     -  Parents are tracked for backtracking and final path reconstruction.
     -  The solution path is visualized using colored lines.

--  A `solve_dfs(start_row, start_col)` function explores neighbors using a stack.
+-  A `solve_dfs(start_row, start_col)` function explores neighbors using a recursive approach.
--  A recursive approach is used to avoid keeping track of parents.
+    -  The recursive approach is used to avoid keeping track of parents.
     -  Backracking is supported and occurs whenever the algorithm encounters a dead-end.
     -  The solution path is visualized using colored lines.

 ### 3. Animation